 They may also hold grudges against people who earn the praise or recognition they think they’re entitled to, such as a co-worker who receives a well-deserved promotion.

 These grudges can lead to bitterness, resentment, and a desire for revenge.

-People with NPD often envy people who have things they feel they deserve, including wealth, power, or status.
+People with either grandiose narcissism or NPD often envy other people who have things they feel they deserve, including wealth, power, or status.
 They also often believe others envy them because they’re special and superior.

 People with covert narcissism may not outwardly discuss these feelings of envy, but they might express bitterness or resentment when they don’t get what they believe they deserve.

-When people with covert narcissism can’t measure up to the high standards they set for themselves, they may feel inadequate in response to this failure.
+When people with covert narcissism can’t measure up to the “superhuman” standards they set for themselves, they may feel inadequate in response to this failure.